Fine Bubble vs. Coarse Bubble Diffusers

 1. Low Alpha Factor

 Alpha factor refers to the diffuser’s resistance to fouling.
-Fine bubble diffusers tend to become fouled more quickly than coarse bubble diffusers because the tiny pores are more susceptible to becoming clogged with bacteria and organic waste.
+Ultra fine pore oxygen diffusers tend to become fouled more quickly than coarse bubble diffusers because the tiny pores are more susceptible to becoming clogged with bacteria and organic waste.

 This low alpha factor has several consequences.
 First, the sludge buildup impairs the diffuser function and reduces its efficiency in aeration and oxygen transfer.
 Second, it sends back-pressure through the system, which can lead to increased wear and tear on the blowers.
 Finally, the quick rate of fouling means the diffusers must be cleaned and replaced more often, causing losses to the treatment facility in terms of both money and time.